-This is to be expected considering the price you pay for it, but nevertheless Tria clearly put time into making sure the product was both effective and easy to use whilst still looking good.
+This is to be expected considering the price tag, but nevertheless Tria clearly put time into making sure the product was both effective and easy to use whilst still looking good.

 The Tria 4X is the first FDA approved laser that is available for home use.

 We feel like this approval makes us far more comfortable using the product.
-The fact that experts have deemed it completely safe for consumer use wipes away any worry that we have.
+The fact that experts have deemed it safe for consumer use, wipes away any worry that we have.

-The fear was that the lasers used are capable of burning your skin if you use it too frequently or at too high an intensity.
-Basically if you don’t follow the instructions then you might not only burn unwanted hair but also your skin.
+Before FDA approval, the fear was that the lasers used are capable of burning your skin if you use it too frequently or at too high an intensity.
+Basically, if you don’t follow the instructions then you might not only burn unwanted hair, but also your skin.